 Pursuant to the Compact, these bylaws govern the Commission's management and operations.
 As adopted and subsequently amended, these bylaws shall remain at all times subject to, and limited by, the Compact's terms.
-The Commission shall publish these bylaws, and amendments thereto, prominently on its website and file a copy thereof and a copy of any amendments thereto, with the appropriate agency or officer in each of the compacting states.
+The Commission shall publish these bylaws, and amendments thereto, prominently on its website in a convenient form and file a copy thereof and a copy of any amendments thereto, with the appropriate agency or officer in each of the compacting states.
 The member of each compacting state shall be the appropriate agency or officer unless the Commission is notified otherwise in writing by the compacting state.
+The Commission shall also provide a copy of these bylaws, and any amendments thereto, to the state insurance department and state legislature of each Compacting State and post them to the Commission's website.
 Notwithstanding any other provision of these bylaws, a rulemaking process may be adopted upon: 1) recommendation to the Commission by a majority vote of the Management Committee, provided that at least thirty days prior to such recommendation, each member and the public was afforded the opportunity to comment on the proposed rulemaking process; and 2) approval by majority vote of all Commission members, following consideration of any comments received.